compose-spec/compose-spec/deploy.md

 ## Introduction

 Compose specification is a platform-neutral way to define multi-container applications.
-A Compose implementation supporting deployment of application model MAY require some additional metadata as the Compose application model is way too abstract to reflect actual infrastructure needs per service, or lifecycle constraints.
+A Compose implementation supporting deployment of an application model MAY require some additional metadata as the Compose application model is an abstract way to reflect actual infrastructure needs per service, or lifecycle constraints.

-Compose Specification Deployment allows users to declare additional metadata on services so Compose implementations get relevant data to allocate adequate resources on platform and configure them to match user's needs.
+Compose Specification Deployment allows users to declare additional metadata on services so the Compose implementations gets relevant data to allocate adequate resources on the platform and configure them to match user's needs.

 ## Definitions

-Compose Specification is extended to support an OPTIONAL `deploy` subsection on services.
-This section define runtime requirements for a service.
+The Compose specification is extended to support an OPTIONAL `deploy` subsection on services.
+This section defines runtime requirements for a service.

 ### endpoint_mode

 `endpoint_mode` specifies a service discovery method for external clients connecting to a service.
-Default and available values are platform specific, anyway the Compose specification define two canonical values:
+Default and available values are platform specific, the Compose specification define two canonical values:

 * `endpoint_mode: vip`: Assigns the service a virtual IP (VIP) that acts as the front end for clients to reach the service on a network.
 Platform routes requests between the client and nodes running the service, without client knowledge of how